f1db/f1db/README.md

 The main [`f1db.json-schema.json`](https://raw.githubusercontent.com/f1db/f1db/main/src/schema/v2.0.0/f1db.json-schema.json)
 schema file contains all F1DB object definitions and serves as the main documentation.

-For the splitted distributions the [splitted](https://raw.githubusercontent.com/f1db/f1db/main/src/schema/v2.0.0/splitted) schema file must be used.
+For the splitted distributions the splitted schema files must be used.

 Both the JSON and Smile artifacts validate against the F1DB Json Schema.